open-simulation-platform/open-simulation-platform.github.io/cse-demo-app/House.md

 ### Simulation using the cse-demo-app

-User guide of the cse demo application, i.e., cse-server-go can be found [cse-demo-app](cse-demo-app.md).
 Figure 2 shows the demo application set up.
 Figure 3 and Figure 4 shows the time series of the simulation output, specifically, the room temperatures and their variations.

 ![foo](/assets/img/HouseFig2.png "Figure 2")
 ![foo](/assets/img/HouseFig3.png "Figure 3")
 ![foo](/assets/img/HouseFig4.png "Figure 4")

-### References